Piercing Numbers in Circular Societies: Probabilities of Piercing Numbers

 First, suppose there exists a unique collection of $k$ pairwise-disjoint approval sets $A_1, \ldots, A_k$ whose union contains the left endpoints of all other approval sets.
-This means that each of the remaining $n-k$ approval sets contains at least one of the right endpoints of $A_1, \ldots, A_k$.
-Thus, the set of the right endpoints of $A_1, \ldots, A_k$ is a representative candidate set set of size $k$.
-Since $A_1, \ldots, A_k$ are pairwise disjoint, a minimum representative candidate set of $S$ must contain at least $k$ points.
-Therefore, $\tau(S) = k$.
+This means that each of the remaining $n-k$ approval sets contains one of the right endpoints of $A_1, \ldots, A_k$.
+Thus, the set of the right endpoints of $A_1, \ldots, A_k$ is a piercing set of size $k$.
+Since $A_1, \ldots, A_k$ are pairwise disjoint, a minimum piercing set of $\S$ must contain at least $k$ points.
+Therefore, $\tau(\S) = k$.